 Children: THB 250

-The first Trick Eye Museum in southern Thailand, Trickeye 3D is located in Phuket Town, on the corner of Montri and Phang Nga roads.
-It is a large two-storey building, which used to be a famous movie theatre until 2002.
-The most striking thing about Phuket Trickeye Museum is a feature gallery of about 100 painted and sculpted scenes using trompe-l' oeil (meaning 'deceive the eye' in French) techniques.
+The first Trick Eye Museum in southern Thailand, Trickeye 3D, is located on the corner of Montri and Phang Nga roads in Phuket town.
+It is a large two-story building that was a famous movie theatre until 2002.
+The main highlight is a feature gallery of 100 painted and sculpted scenes using trompe-l' oeil (meaning 'deceive the eye' in French) techniques.

-There are both permanent and temporary exhibitions at the Trickeye Museum in Phuket, and both of these are equally fascinating.
-The Museum was designed by a Korean artist, who had worked on other 3D Museum's in other parts of Asia, including Thailand.
+There are both permanent and temporary exhibitions at the Trickeye Museum in Phuket, which are equally fascinating.
+The Museum was designed by a Korean artist who had worked on other 3D Museums in other parts of Asia, including Thailand.
 It took only three months to turn this Museum into a world of virtual wall paintings.

 The Trickeye Museum features hyper-realistic paintings from many famous painters like Vincent Van Gogh, Edvard Munch, Leonardo Da Vinci, and Jean-François Millet.
 It also has some dramatic movie scenes from such popular movies like Indiana Jones and Zombie apocalypse movies.
 You can touch and pose with these 3D paintings and installations, and create many fun memories.
 The only drawback is that there is no air-conditioning.